The Simmer Dim of a Night light

-My heart is a newborn baby
+My heart is a newborn

-cradled in the secret nursery
+swaddled in the secret nursery

-Of my chest
+of my chest

-Swinging on a breakable bough
+swinging on a breakable bough

-Until it’s comforted by
+until it’s comforted by

-Like the ghost image snapshots
+like the ghost image snapshots

-Who adore me to this day
+who adore me to this day

-Through the code of
+through the code of their scrapbook eyes.

 My heart is a teenage boy

-Still drunk on the
+still drunk on the

 Absinthe of perfume

-Or the sight of long teenage girl hair
+or the sight of long teenage girl hair

-Swaying in the hammock
+swaying like the hammock

-Of her naked lower back
+of her naked lower back

 My heart is a bridegroom

-Walking the last mile
+walking the last mile

-Condemned by commitment
+condemned by commitment

-Who is suddenly pardoned by the entrance of
+who is suddenly pardoned by the entrance of

-My barefoot Titania in Queen Anne’s lace
+my barefoot Titania in Queen Anne’s lace

 Attended by her bridesmaids,